vwrj/CPC/README.md

 ### PyTorch implementation of CPC, V2

-This repository was inspired by the paper [Data-Efficient Image Recognition with Contrastive Predictive Coding](https://arxiv.org/abs/1905.09272).
+This repository was inspired by [Data-Efficient Image Recognition with Contrastive Predictive Coding](https://arxiv.org/abs/1905.09272).

 **Summary**: CPC encodes the input into a sequence of representations, then predicts future observations from past ones.